laramore/types/README.md

 ### TypeManager

 Manager all types.
-Alias `Types` is usefull to get a specific type.
+Alias `Type` is usefull to get a specific type.

-## Grammars

-### GrammarType
+### Option

-Define a new grammar type.
-It is usefull to create for example a specific spacial field.
+Define a all option applied on fields.
+It is usefull to define a specific behavior for a field.

-### GrammarTypeHandler

-Handle new grammar types for a specific grammar.
-Grammar types could be different for MySQL and PostgreSQL.

-### GrammarTypeManager
+### OptionManager

-Handle all grammar type handler.
+Manager all options.
+Alias `Option` is usefull to get a specific option.